 - 2 Cup(s) Quaker® Oats (quick or old fashioned, uncooked)

 Heat oven to 350°F. In large bowl, beat butter and sugars on medium speed of electric mixer until creamy.
 Add eggs and vanilla; beat well.
-Add combined flour, baking soda, cinnamon and salt; mix well.
+Add combined oat bran, baking soda, cinnamon and salt; mix well.
 Add oats and raisins; mix well.
 Drop dough by rounded tablespoonfuls onto ungreased cookie sheets.
 Bake 8 to 10 minutes or until light golden brown.
 Cool 1 minute on cookie sheets; remove to wire rack.
 Cool completely.
 Store tightly covered.

 Crescent Moon Cookies

 Divide dough into quarters.
 Cover; refrigerate 1 hour.

 Roll each quarter (keeping remaining dough refrigerated) into 4 (10-inch) ropes.
 Cut each rope into 4 (2 1/2-inch) pieces.
 Shape each piece into crescent.
 Place onto ungreased cookie sheets.
 Bake 8-10 minutes or until set.
 (Cookies do not brown.)

 Sprinkle remaining half with powdered sugar.
 Store between sheets of waxed paper in covered containers.

 Hazelnut Ball Cookies